 Sheltering and Care

 Legislation passed after Hurricane Katrina ensures that state and local authorities should address the needs of households with pets and service animals.
 Most jurisdictions have animal sheltering plans in place for major disasters.
-However, animal shelters may be separate from the shelters for humans.
+However, animal shelters may be separate from the human shelters.

 If your pet requires medication, special food, or other care, attach a laminated instruction sheet to the carrier.
 Include prescription information, as well as contact information for your regular veterinarian.
 Shelter personnel should know how to care for cats and dogs, but may not be familiar with birds, rodents, and other less-common pets, so basic care and feeding instructions may be helpful with these animals.